Mr-Ayushh/ChinaTown/README.md

 ## Description

 ChinaTown Restaurant & Catering Service App is a comprehensive solution designed to modernize the dining and food catering experience.
 It serves as an online delivery platform with features including menu exploration, order placement, and party order management.
-Developed as part of Ayush Rajendra Tiwari's TY BCA Project, this application aims to enhance customer satisfaction and service efficiency for ChinaTown Restaurant & Catering Services.
+Developed as part of my TY's Project, this application aims to enhance customer satisfaction and service efficiency for ChinaTown Restaurant & Catering Services.

 ## Technologies Used